SpeedFox198/AppSecProject/README.md

 Our web application is an online bookstore.
 It provides the service of purchasing books online.
 It allows users to create accounts so that their purchase history, email, and credit card details are kept.
 There are admin accounts used for managing books and users.
 Our web application is written in Python using Flask.
 Thus, it also uses Jinja templates.

-Under this circumstance, We as creative, enthusiastic and innovative programmers do not want to see the city of books die down and become a figment left behind in Singapore history books.
-Therefore we have decided to help store owners transition digitally in this Covid-19 affected world as well as create solutions that meet the needs of the business as well as the customers patronising these shop owners' stores.

 **Python Version:** 3.8 and above required.

 ## Required libraries for project